 Psst, FYI – this post may contain affiliate links, which means I earn a small commission (at absolutely no extra cost to you) and ads keep this blog free for you to enjoy.
 Thanks for supporting the free content on this site (and for sponsoring more doggy treats for little Albus!)Lisbon is one of the oldest cities in the world, and perhaps the oldest in Western Europe.
-With such a long history of wars, revolutions and natural disasters, Lisbon has fallen, picked itself back up again and again despite the worst circumstances, which makes it such a stunning city on so many levels.
+With such a long history of wars, revolutions and natural disasters, Lisbon has fallen, and picked itself back up again and again despite the worst circumstances, which makes it such a stunning city on so many levels.
 Even Madonna and Michael Fassbender have bought properties in Lisbon and made it their home!
 And rightfully so, this underrated city is slowly popping up on everyone’s radar, so there’s no time better than now to visit.
 Here’s why you should delay no more and make your visit now!

 1. They have The Best Custard Tarts in the World

 Or more commonly known as egg tarts, in my part of the world, it’s a sweet, flaky pastry with a soft custard filling.
 You can find these world-famous pastéis de nata on almost every corner in Lisbon, but the original (and apparently The Best In The World) is found at Pasteis de Belém, just 10 minutes from the center of Lisbon.
 You’ll know you’re there when you see a long line forming outside, but it moves fairly quickly.